dotnet/arcade/Documentation/3xReleaseShutdownTasks.md

    the core-sdk build cannot be turned back on until branding is consistent.
-3. **Turn back on disabled dependency flow if necessary** - If some repositories had their dependency flow disabled because of an early branching scenario, now is the time to turn these back on
+3. **Turn back on disabled dependency flow if necessary** - If some repositories had their dependency flow disabled because of an early branching scenario, now is the time to turn these back on.
 4. **Verify dependency flow health** - Once all branching and commits are complete, the Coherency QB can verify the release channel health with `darc get-health --channel "<channel name>"` and correct any issues. the `darc get-flow-graph`